Axiematic/datawookie/content/blog/2019-01-08-renviron-citrix.md

 ## Writing to Citrix C:

 It turns out that it's remarkably difficult to access C: on the Citrix server.
+I couldn't get there using File Explorer.
+I couldn't create a new file there using Notepad or RStudio.

 No problem!
 Write an R script.